Roman Matys: Public activity

-Thanks to the strategy of Roman Matys "Lviv region - the factory of Europe" and the work of his team, in five years it was possible to launch several hundred enterprises in Lviv region, to create tens of thousands of jobs and to make certain industries, such as the automobile industry, dominant in the region.
+Thanks to the strategy of Roman Matys "Lviv region — the factory of Europe" and the work of his team, in five years it was possible to launch several hundred enterprises in Lviv region, to create tens of thousands of jobs and to make certain industries, such as the automobile industry, dominant in the region.

+Roman Matys participates in dozens of economic forums abroad and actively works to attract investments to rebuild the economy of Ukraine.